 (어가행렬), the fabulous royal parade dating from the Joseon Dynasy, which is truly a sight to behold as it moves through the modern city.
 Over 1,200 people proceed from Gyeongbokgung Palace, pass through downtown Seoul via Sejongro, Jongro 1, 2, and 3-ga, and finally arrive at Jongmyo.

 Jongmyo Daeje originated as a royal ancestral ritual to honor the past kings and queens of the Joseon Dynasty.
 During the Joseon era, the ritual was held five times a year (spring, summer, autumn, winter, and December) until it was abolished by Japanese colonial rule.
-In 1969, Jongmyo Daeje was reinstated and has been held every year in early May.
+In 1969, Jongmyo Daeje was reinstated and has been held every year in May.

 Jongmyo Shrine, the destination of the procession, was the setting of ceremonial rituals during the Joseon Dynasty.
 Originally, Jongmyo only referred to Jeongjeon (Main Hall) where the memorial tablets of Joseon’s reigning kings and queens are enshrined.
 Today, however, Jongmyo also encompasses Yeongnyeongjeon (Hall of Eternal Peace) where the tablets of posthumous kings and queens are enshrined and Gongsindang (Hall of Meritorious Subjects) where the tablets of esteemed ministers of the state are kept.